LayCraft/puppet-print/README.md

 There are two basic routes in the microservice.

-`localhost:3000/health` is a keep-alive `GET` endpoint for OpenShift.
-If this stops responding OpenShift will restart the pod.
+`localhost:3000/health` is a keep-alive `GET` endpoint for health checks.
+If this stops responding restart the container.

 `localhost:3000/pdf` is a `POST` endpoint that gets a `text/html` file (with inline embedded content) and it returns a pdf.